alem-platform/sprint-js/story02/filter-force/README.md

 # Filter Force

-Your mission in this problem is to filter through the elements and separate the worthy from the unworthy.
+You need to be able to filter through the elements and separate the worthy from the unworthy.

 ### Resources: